Furniture: Cherry

+American black cherry is a popular furniture hardwood, growing mostly in the eastern United States.
+It appears light reddish brown to brown that intensifies into a rich color as it ages.
+Cherry has a tighter grain than birch and is softer.

 Rubberwood

 Rubberwood is a widely used material in modern Asian furniture manufacturing.
 Affordable and fast-growing, it is often employed as a sustainable substitute for traditional Western hardwoods, allowing manufacturers to replicate the look and feel of classic lumber in contemporary furniture.

 Known for its durability and sustainability, wood is widely used in furniture manufacturing.
 Dining tables are among the most common furniture made from wood, and there are many types of wooden tables—such as acacia, birch, mango, and oak.

 Restoration of furniture

 Restoring a piece of furniture may imply attempting to repair and revive the original finish in some way.
 More often than not, this entails removing the existing treatment and preparing the raw wood for a new finish.
 Methods for repair depend on what kind of wood it is: solid or veneered, hardwood or softwood, open grained or closed grained.
 These variables can sometimes decide if a piece of furniture is worth repairing, as well as the type of repairs and finish it will require if it is restored.
 The 3 methods of restoring furniture are rejuvenate, repair, and refinish.

 Rejuvenate The piece can easily be restored by just cleaning and waxing the surface while preserving the current finish.
 It works on wooden furniture that is still in good shape and is the simplest way to clean it.

 Repair This process can fix dents and cracks by touching up some worn-out areas without removing the surface with this technique, the finish can be maintained while repairing the object with specialized products.

 Refinish Remove anything that is left for example any paint with a finish-stripper product or lightly sanding the area down and then applying wood finish like oil wax in order to protect the secure the wood.

 Cleaning Remove dirt, dust, and grime from the furniture using a mild soap or specialized furniture cleaner.